 - (a) All CSA Elections will be conducted by electronic voting method.
 Only the CRO and DRO may have access to set up and monitor the electronic voting system during the course of an election. - (b) The CRO must use the electronic voting platform provided by UMSU unless it is not available or not suitable.
-A successful vote brought by motion at a duly convened CSA General Council Meeting at least two weeks prior to the voting period will allow a different platform to be used for a given election. - (c) President, VPI, Advocacy Representative and First Year Representative candidates running uncontested shall be elected by a "yes"/"no" vote.
-Successful candidates must receive at least one hundred (100) "yes" votes and at least 75% "yes" votes. - (d) Voting for all contested positions shall be conducted using instant-runoff voting.
-For each position, voters will rank their choices in order of preference.
+A successful vote brought by motion at a duly convened CSA General Council Meeting at least two weeks prior to the voting period will allow a different platform to be used for a given election. - (c) President, VPI, and Advocacy Representative candidates running uncontested shall be elected by a "yes"/"no" vote.
+Successful candidates must receive at least one hundred (100) "yes" votes and at least 75% "yes" votes. - (d) First Year Representative candidates running uncontested shall be elected by a "yes"/"no" vote.
+Successful candidates must receive at least fifty (50) "yes" votes and at least 75% "yes" votes. - (e) Voting for all contested positions shall be conducted using instant-runoff voting.
+For each position, voters will rank their choices in order of preference. - (f) Vote counting for contested President, VPI, Advocacy Representative positions will be conducted electronically as follows: - (i) Ballots are initially counted for each elector's top choice. - (ii) If a candidate secures more than half of the votes in the first round, the candidate wins. - (iii) If a candidate does not secure more than half of the votes in the first round, the candidate in last place is eliminated and removed from consideration. - (iv) The highest-ranking remaining choices are then counted again. - (v) The process repeats itself until one candidate receives more than half of the votes ina particular round. - (g) Vote counting for contested First Year Representative positions will be conducted electronically as follows: - (i) Ballots are initially counted for each elector's top choice. - (ii) If a candidate secures more than half of the votes in the first round, the candidate wins. - (iii) If a candidate does not secure more than half of the votes in the first round, the candidate in last place is eliminated and removed from consideration.

-- (e) Vote counting for contested President and VPI positions will be conducted electronically as follows: - (i) Ballots are initially counted for each elector's top choice. - (ii) If a candidate secures more than half of the votes in the first round, the candidate wins. - (iii) If a candidate does not secure more than half of the votes in the first round, the candidate in last place is eliminated and removed from consideration. - (iv) The highest ranking remaining choices are then counted again. - (v) The process repeats itself until one candidate receives more than half of the votes in a particular round. - (f) Vote counting for contested Advocacy Representative and First Year Representative positions will be conducted electronically as follows: - (i) Ballots are initially counted for each elector's top choice. - (ii) If a candidate secures more than half of the votes in the first round, the candidate wins. - (iii) If a candidate does not secure more than half of the votes in the first round, the candidate in last place is eliminated and removed from consideration. - (iv) The highest remaining choices are then counted again. - (v) The process repeats itself until only three candidates remain.
-At this point, the two candidates with the highest number of votes will win the election. - (g) The CRO shall call a meeting with the CSA Elections Committee at 4:30 pm on the day of conclusion of voting to review and confirm campaign expenses and the election results with the CSA Elections Committee ("Election Results Meeting").
+- (iv) The highest remaining choices are then counted again. - (v) The process repeats itself until only three candidates remain.
+At this point, the two candidates with the highest number of votes will win the election. - (h) The CRO shall call a meeting with the CSA Elections Committee no later than 5:00 PM on the day of conclusion of voting to review and confirm campaign expenses and the election results with the CSA Elections Committee ("Election Results Meeting").
 Once confirmed, all candidates must be invited into the Election Results Meeting to announce the results.
-Detailed vote counts for each round of counting may be disclosed, however this information must remain confidential with the CRO, DRO, Faculty Advisor(s), and candidates, indefinitely. - (h) The election results shall be communicated to all CSA Members within twenty-four (24) hours of the closing of voting period.
-The information must be communicated as deemed appropriate by the CRO before the candidates are allowed to disclose the results to others outside of the room. - (i) Candidates may designate one (1) individual to attend the Election Results Meeting on their behalf by submitting a written document signed by the candidate and the individual to the CRO twenty-four (24) hours before end of the voting period.
+Detailed vote counts for each round of counting may be disclosed; however, this information must remain confidential with the CRO, DRO, Faculty Advisor(s), and candidates, indefinitely. - (i) The election results shall be communicated to all CSA Members within twenty-four (24) hours of the closing of voting period.
+The information must be communicated as deemed appropriate by the CRO before the candidates are allowed to disclose the results to others outside of the room. - (j) Candidates may designate one (1) individual to attend the Election Results Meeting on their behalf by submitting a written document signed by the candidate and the individual to the CRO twenty-four (24) hours before end of the voting period.